syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 <td>
 ExportCollectionToExcel</td><td>
 ExportCollectionToExcel(this SfDataGrid grid, ICollectionViewAdv gridCollectionView)</td><td>
-Exports data to Excel and returns an ExcelEngine.
+<br>Exports data to Excel and returns an ExcelEngine.
 The default Excel version is Excel2007.</td></tr>
 <tr>
 <td>
 ExportCollectionToExcel</td><td>
 ExportCollectionToExcel(this SfDataGrid grid, ICollectionViewAdv gridCollectionView, ExcelVersion excelVersion)</td><td>
-Exports data to Excel in the specified workbook version:* ExcelVersion.Excel2007* ExcelVersion.Excel2010* ExcelVersion.Excel2013* ExcelVersion.Excel97to2003<br></td></tr>
+Exports data to Excel in the specified workbook version:<br>* ExcelVersion.Excel2007<br>* ExcelVersion.Excel2010<br>* ExcelVersion.Excel2013<br>* ExcelVersion.Excel97to2003<br></td></tr>
 <tr>
 <td>
 ExportCollectionToExcel</td><td>
 ExportCollectionToExcel(this SfDataGrid grid, ICollectionViewAdv gridCollectionView, ExcelVersion excelVersion, GridExcelExportingEventhandler exportingHandler, GridCellExcelExportingEventHandler cellsExportingHandler, bool exportAllPages)</td><td>
-Exports data to Excel, and provides options to customize Exporting using the following parameters:* GridExcelExportingEventhandler – A delegate type of GridExcelExportingEventhandler.* GridCellExcelExportingEventHandler – A delegate type of GridCellExcelExportingEventHandler.* ExportAllPages – A boolean variable that specifies whether all pages are exported or not.
+Exports data to Excel, and provides options to customize Exporting using the following parameters:<br>* GridExcelExportingEventhandler – A delegate type of GridExcelExportingEventhandler.<br>* GridCellExcelExportingEventHandler – A delegate type of GridCellExcelExportingEventHandler.<br>* ExportAllPages – A boolean variable that specifies whether all pages are exported or not.
 By default, it exports the first page only.<br></td></tr>
 </table>

 The following code example illustrates how to export data to Excel by using the ExportCollectionToExcel method.
 The ExportCollectionToExcel method returns the ExcelEngine that contains the exported workbook.
 You can save the workbook as a stream or file by using SaveFileDialog.

+{% highlight C# %}

 [C#]